 We spent an evening in the stunning Abu Dhabi desert, our hotel arranged the trip for us.
 We were collected in a big 4×4 at around 3pm and the drive to the desert took about 45 minutes.
 I have been asked so many times about how it worked with the kids and I have to admit it was totally fine.
 They provided car seats for the little ones and they dropped us off at the camp whilst they took some of the other adult guests dune bashing.
 It was amazing to hang out at the camp without the rest of the group for an hour.

 My husband had a chance to sand board on the dunes next to camp, the kids had henna painting and tried on the local abaya and traditional clothing.
-If you are wary of animals involved in tourism, it’s worth noting there are camels and eagles at most of the camps.
+Although, if you are wary of animals involved in tourism, it’s worth noting there are camels and eagles at most of the camps.
 Once the group arrived back from the dune bashing, the sun was beginning to set and we were served a buffet dinner.
 There were options for vegetarians / vegans- yay, and the kids found a few things they liked too.
 After we had dinner there was some amazing dance performances that lasted about an hour.
-We were home by 930pm, although it was a little late for our kids, it was totally worth it considering how much they enjoyed it.
+We were home by 9:30 pm, although it was a little late for our kids, the experience was totally worth it considering how much they enjoyed it.

 What makes Yas Waterworld so special is that its got something suitable for all ages so it really is a family experience.
 From easy slides and splash play areas designed for the littlest toddlers through to tweens.
 Then there are plenty of adrenaline-pumping rides and slides for your much bigger kids to enjoy!